 However, the journey doesn’t stop at simply choosing an appropriate data integration technique.
 This selection is just the first step in the larger, critical process of developing a robust data integration strategy.
 At this point of your journey, PixelPlex big data consultants can be of great assistance.

-With 16 years of industry experience, a diverse skillset, and versatile expertise, we can guide you through every stage, helping you select the most suitable data integration technique, and subsequently set up and configure your systems.
+With 16 years of industry experience, a diverse skillset, and versatile expertise, we can guide you through every stage, from the selection of the most suitable data integration technique to the development of data marts.